Disponible en Anglais seulement

-Clients look to Christine to provide creative, carefully crafted solutions to their sophisticated commercial litigation matters.
+Clients look to Christine to provide creative solutions to their sophisticated commercial litigation matters.

 Christine is a partner in the Litigation Group in Toronto.
-A premier commercial litigator known for her practical approach, Christine’s practice focuses primarily on defamation, privacy, administrative law and class actions.
+A premier commercial litigator known for her practical approach, Christine’s practice focuses primarily on class actions, defamation, administrative law and privacy.

 Representing a broad range of clients, including financial institutions, media companies, and regulatory bodies, clients appreciate Christine’s responsiveness, ability to find creative legal solutions to real world problems, and commitment to providing optimal results to their complex issues in a timely and effective way.